2. MATERIAL ACCOUNTING POLICY INFORMATION

 Recognition and initial measurement

-All financial assets are recognized initially at fair value plus, in the case of financial assets not recorded at fair value through profit or loss, transaction costs that are attributable to the acquisition of the financial assets.
+Financial instruments are recognised when the Company becomes a party to the contractual provisions of the instrument and are measured initially at fair value adjusted for transaction costs, except for those carried at fair value through profit or loss which are measured initially at fair value.
 These excludes trade receivables, cash and cash equivalents, other bank balances, fixed deposits with banks, investments, loans and other financial assets.
 A financial instrument is measured initially at fair value adjusted for transaction costs, except for those carried at fair value through profit or loss (FVTPL) which are measured initially at fair value.
 Company measure trade receivables at their transaction price unless the trade receivables contains a significant financing component in accordance with Ind AS 115.
 The general terms of the payment is between 60-180 days and there is no significant financing component.

 Classification and subsequent measurement Financial assets